 Tim played for three seasons at the University of Maine for Sean Walsh before transferring to UMass-Amherst for his senior season.
 In his college career, Tim totaled 59 goals and 71 assists for 130 points in 141 games.

 As a pro, Tim played for AHL clubs such as the Providence Bruins and Cincinnati Mighty Ducks and IHL clubs like the Las Vegas Thunder an Detroit Vipers before finishing his career in Europe in 2001-02.

-Tim and his wife Anne have two children and he has stayed in hockey running camps and coaching.
+Tim, wife Anne and kids reside in Hingham, MA.
+Tim owns and directs the Boston Advantage program.
 He is the son or Mr. and Mrs. Richard Lovell and grew up in Norwood, MA.